 - Heel–Face Turn: Most of the people who turn to summoning the titular Pumpkinhead experience this after realizing what they've unleashed.

-- Heel Realization: Joel in the first film comes to acknowledge how much of a prick he's been around the halfway point.
+- Heel Realization: Joel comes to acknowledge how much of a prick he's been around the halfway point.

 - Impaled with Extreme Prejudice: With a rifle.
 Pumpkinhead must have gotten tips from Michael Myers.

 - The Juggernaut: Pumpkinhead will not stop until he's completed his mission.
-The only way his can be beaten is if his summoner is killed.
+The only way he can be beaten is if his summoner is killed.

 - Left Hanging: The comic Pumpkinhead: The Rites of Exorcism, which was supposed to be four issues, was cancelled after two.